-For 2021, the cap increases to up to $14,000 per employee ($7,000 per quarter for the first two quarters).
+For 2021, the cap increases to up to $21,000 per employee ($7,000 per quarter for Q1-Q3).

 Here’s an overview of other 2021 changes:

-- The definition of operations suspended by government authority is expanded to include orders limiting commerce, travel, or group meetings due to COVID-19.
+- The definition of operations suspended by a government authority is expanded to include orders limiting commerce, travel, or group meetings due to COVID-19.

-- Employee numbers increase to 500 or fewer (up from 100 or fewer) and more than 500 (up from more than 100).
+- Employee numbers increased to 500 or fewer (up from 100 or fewer) and more than 500 (up from more than 100).

 - If the business experienced a 20% reduction in gross receipts compared to the same calendar quarter in 2019 (Not 2020!) – you also have the option to compare the immediately preceding quarter to the corresponding quarter of 2019.

-- Qualified wages must be paid between January 1, 2021 and June 30, 2021.
+- Qualified wages must be paid between January 1, 2021, and September 30, 2021.

-- The maximum of qualified wages increases to $10,000 per employee per quarter with a 70% tax credit rate – for a maximum of $14,000 per employee for 2021.
+- The maximum of qualified wages increases to $10,000 per employee per quarter with a 70% tax credit rate – for a maximum of $21,000 per employee for 2021.